 If you are in the market for the best overall water flosser, then this is the machine we recommend you check into first.
 It is a very user-friendly model, making it good for both first-time users and anyone that has used a water flosser before.
 This model comes equipped with three different pressure levels, which will allow you to choose from 30 PSI up to 100 PSI.
 This wide range will make it much easier to get used to using the flosser correctly if you are new to it, while still providing enough power to really clean your teeth.

-What we liked: This flosser also has a long battery life.
+Why did it make our list?
+This flosser also has a long battery life.
 It can be used for up to 10 days on a single charge, even if a bunch of people is using it.
 It comes with four different nozzles, which makes it great for a family to use.
 This model also has a high-capacity reservoir, so you should have no trouble flossing your teeth quickly and efficiently.

 One of the biggest issues that come with portable electronic devices is that they need to be charged.
 While this might not be too big of a deal if you regularly remember to plug it in, this can be a huge problem if you are running late.
 If that is a concern for you, then this is a good option.
 This flosser only takes about 4 hours to fully charge.
 While that might seem a bit too long, it can actually be charged for single-use in only about 15 minutes, which is more than enough time to get quick flossing in before bed.